Ella-Hoeppner/Quoot/README.md

   * A DSL for LLVM IR.
 This will allow Quoot to be used to generate optimally performant cross-platform assembly code.
 This DSL may be useful directly for programming some sufficiently simple algorithms, but mainly will exist to provide a convenient compilation target for other, higher-level Quoot DSLs.
   * Potentially, a DSL for some higher-level systems language like C, Zig, or Rust.

 In addition to these goals, Quoot also aims to be a fairly performant general-purpose programming language with a relatively light-weight runtime.
-Needless to say, Quoot will be as good for metaprogramming itself as it will be for metaprogramming other languages, and aims to be as ergonomic and easy to use as the best Lisps available today, so there shouldn't be any issue with using Quoot for building sophisticated programs, rather than being used purely for metaprogramming embedded DSLs.
+Needless to say, Quoot will be as good for metaprogramming itself as it will be for metaprogramming other languages, and aims to be as ergonomic and easy to use as the best Lisps available today, so there shouldn't be any issue with using Quoot for building sophisticated software, rather than being used purely for metaprogramming embedded DSLs.
 However, quoot is interpreted, and while I intend to keep the overhead small and make it as performant as is reasonably possible, pure Quoot programs will likely not be able to compete in terms of speed with code written in well-optimized compiled Lisps, and certainly not with systems languages like C or Rust.
 Thankfully, Quoot does have a potential path to being a very performance-competitive language: offloading performance-critical parts of an algorithm to other programs, written with a Quoot DSL for a more performant language.
 If a Quoot program has a performance bottleneck around a particular part of the algorithm, you could simply write that part of the algorithm in a Quoot DSL for C or some other high-performance language, or the LLVM DSL if the algorithm is simple enough, or even the WGSL DSL if the algorithm is a good fit for GPU parallelization.
 Ideally, it will be easy to execute programs written in these foreign-language DSLs from within Quoot programs, making it possible to seamlessly integrate highly performant programs as components of a Quoot program.
 In this way, you could create a very efficient Quoot program consisting of one or more special-purpose subprograms in written in Quoot DSLs for highly-performant languages, that are all tied together using the Quoot runtime as a lightweight glue.
 However, this vision is a long way off, and will require significant work on supplementary libraries and tooling for Quoot even after the core language is mature.

 ## Feature goals:
 * Clojure-like syntax and ergonomics.
 This includes special delimiters for data structures like persistent vectors, sets, and hashmaps, and the ability to invoke these data structures as functions.
 Quoot also follows clojure in that functions mostly have names that are real words rather than Lisp jargon from the 70s, e.g. `first` and `rest` rather than `car` and `cdr`.
+  * However, Quoot's built-in data structures and syntax will diverge slightly from Clojure's.
+    * While Clojure has two sequential data types, lists and vectors, Quoot simply has one, which are referred to as "lists" for simplicty but are implemented as [RRB Vectors](https://dl.acm.org/doi/10.1145/2858949.2784739), using the [imbl crate](https://github.com/jneem/imbl).
+These support very fast lookups, modification, splitting, concatenation, and pushing and popping on both the front and the back, and therefore support the best features of Clojure's lists and vector simultaneously.
+Quoot also maintains support for lazy versions of these lists, whereas Clojure has no lazy vectors, only lazy lists.
+Since there is no separate vector type that would need its own syntax, Quoot uses the `[...]` delimiters as a syntax for list literals.
+    * Additionally, Quoot will include for ordered hashmaps, using `#[...]` delimiters.
 * An evaluation model inspired by [the vau calculus and the Kernel programming language](https://web.cs.wpi.edu/~jshutt/kernel.html), involving `operator`s that blurs the line between macros and functions.
   * In addition to `(fn [...] ...)` which defines a conventional lambda, `(operator [...] ...)` defines an operator that takes in it's arguments unevaluated, allowing for arbitrary processing of the internal AST (this is sometimes called an "fexpr" in older Lisps). `operator`s can always call `eval` on their arguments, and `fn` can be thought of as the special case of `operator` that always calls `eval` on all of it's arguments.
 Unlike macros, Quoots `operator`s are first-class objects that can be interacted with at runtime.
   * Among other consequences, this means that operators like `or` can seamlessly be used as arguments to higher-order functions, which isn't the case in most other Lisps where they're implemented as macros.
 If the first argument to `or` evaluates to `true`, then it doesn't matter what the rest of the arguments evaluate to, so their evaluation can be skipped to save performance.
 But it isn't possible to express this behavior inside a lambda, and so most lisps implement `or` as a macro instead.
 However, that means that code like `(map or '(true false) '(true true))` doesn't work, as `or` isn't a function and therefore can't be passed to `map`.
-But in quoot, `operator`s can decide for themselves whether or not to evaluate their arguments, so `or` can avoid unnecessarily evaluating it's arguments while still acting like as a first-class object that has no trouble being composed with higher-order functions. `(map or '(true false) '(true true))` will run fine in Quoot, but not in Scheme, or Common Lisp, or Clojure (at least, not without creating a lambda that wraps `or`, which is ugly and inelegant).
+But in quoot, `operator`s can decide for themselves whether or not to evaluate their arguments, so `or` can avoid unnecessarily evaluating it's arguments while still acting like as a first-class object that has no trouble being composed with higher-order functions. `(map or '(true false) '(true true))` will run fine in Quoot, but not in Scheme, Common Lisp, or Clojure (at least, not without creating a lambda that wraps `or`, which is ugly and inelegant).
   * This does mean that syntactic abstractions defined with `operator` have an associated run-time cost, rather than being fully expanded at compile-time like traditional macros.
-Therefore, Quoot will also include `macro`s as a special case of operators that can be expanded at compile-time for cases where maximal performance is important.
+However, the semantics of traditional macros are, just like lambdas, a special case of the semantics of operators (specifically, the special case that calls `eval` once on a single subtree created as some combination of the argument subtrees).
+Therefore, Quoot will also include a `macro` special form that encapsulates this special case and can be expanded in a pre-processing stage for cases where maximal performance is important.
 * Powerful, ergonomic, and concise metaprogramming via a top-level unquote operator.
   * Using an unquote at the top-level (i.e. not inside a quoted form), which would simply cause an error in most Lisps, instead indicates that the unquoted form should be evaluated in a pre-processing step before the rest of the code is evaluated.
 This can accomplish things similar to traditional macros, but can be much more concise while still being very readable (arguably moreso than traditional macros in many cases).
 This can often allow you to eliminate local repeated code in a very concise way, which otherwise would require a one-off macro that looks clunky and crowds up the namespace.
   * Consider a clojure expression like: